cincanproject/cincan-command/docs/index.rst

    cincan run <tool> <parameters..>

-As you may remember you get the list of tools dockerized in 'CinCan' project with `cincan list`.
+As previously showed, you get the list of tools dockerized in 'CinCan' project with ``cincan list``.
 For example the tool `cincan/pywhois`:

 .. code-block:: shell